opsone-ch/documentation/services/website.rst

 - WP-CLI installed and available by using the ``wp`` command
 - wp-cron.php is called every 5 minutes over CLI

 .. hint:: Please disable the built in HTTP call to wp-cron.php by setting ``define('DISABLE_WP_CRON', true);``.
-This additional call is not necessary and will lower the load of your system.
+This additional call is not necessary and disabling it will lower the load on your system.

 php71
 ^^^^^